Key Takeaways

 - Provide the option to speak to an agent by the third menu.
 This practice was followed by 28% of the companies surveyed.
 This keeps opt out volume low but provides a way for customers to reach an agent.

-- Limit top menu options to 5 or less.
+- Limit top menu options to 5 or fewer.
 This practice was followed by 70% of the companies surveyed.
 This practice avoids overwhelming callers with too much information.

-- Use 0pen-ended questions and ‘Next’ options to eliminate submenus.
+- Use open-ended questions and ‘Next’ options to eliminate submenus.
 Followed by 54% of the companies surveyed, this structure allows for a greater number of choices or natural language selection.

 - Keep introductions shorter than 8 seconds.
 While all companies surveyed use an introductory message identifying the company, a message that is too long risks boring customers.